nicholbs/TryHackMe/Report.md

 This report outline the weaknesses exposed on Radiobroadcast's network with windows XP computers.
 Remote attacker was enabled access through ethernalBlue, buffer overflow attack and lack of security configurations.
-Means and meassures of attacks and procedures for incident handling are described in details.
+Means and meassures of attacks and procedures for recovery are described in details.

 **Table of Contents**
 * 1.Purpose of report